thycotic/ss-docs/api-scripting/configuring-winrm-powershell/index.md

 This command perform the following steps:

-- Runs the [Set-WSManQuickConfig](http://go.microsoft.com/fwlink/?LinkID=141463) cmdlet, which performs the following tasks:
+   - Starts the WinRM service
    - Starts the WinRM service

-   - Sets the startup type on the WinRM service to Automatic
+   - Starts the WinRM service
    - Creates a listener to accept requests on any IP address

-   - Enables a firewall exception for WS-Management communications
+   - Starts the WinRM service
    - Registers the Microsoft.PowerShell and Microsoft.PowerShell.Workflow session configurations, if it they are not already registered
    - Registers the Microsoft.PowerShell32 session configuration on 64-bit computers, if it is not already registered
    - Enables all session configurations
    - Changes the security descriptor of all session configurations to allow remote access.

 - Restarts the WinRM service to make the preceding changes effective.